Flavor physics at the EIC with b-jet tagging: -Parity and single jet production at the EIC

+We, therefore, do not include below the SM background from the CKM suppressed channels and from fake MET signals due to missed electrons in the NC channel $e + p/A \to j + e$.
+In particular, for the total CC $j_b + \missET$ production cross-section we take:

 which depends on the $b$-tagging and purity factors as well as on the effective NP scale, $\Lambda_{\tt eff}$ (see Eq.\ref{lam_eff}).
 The projected performance for the tagging efficiencies at the EIC is still not known and, in the following, we will use values in the ranges $0.6<\epsilon_b<0.8$ and, depending on $\epsilon_b$, $0.001 < t_j < 0.1$.
+Specifically, we consider below three representative benchmark choices for the pair $(\epsilon_b,t_j)$, spanning from optimistic to conservative scenarios.
+We will also present in some instances results as a function of $t_j$ over a broader interval, since, as discussed below, this parameter plays a central role in the analysis performed here.
+We hope that these setups will provide a challenging yet interesting cases to investigate at the EIC.

 In Table \ref{tab:CSX} we list the NP cross-sections $\sigma_{NP}^{CC} = \sigma(e + p/A \to j_b + \nu_e)$, corresponding to each of the operators in Table \ref{tab:1}, with beam energies $E_p=275$ GeV and $E_e= 18$ GeV, i.e., a CM energy of $\sqrt{s} = 141$ GeV.
-We use the CT18NNLO parton distribution functions \cite{1912.10053} and apply the acceptance cuts of $p_{T_j} > 20$ GeV and $|\eta_j| < 3.5$ on the transverse momentum and pseudo-rapidity distributions of the light-quark and/or $b$-quark jets in the FS.
+All cross-sections (here and in the next sections) were calculated using {\sc MadGraph5\_aMC@NLO}~\cite{madgraph5} at LO parton-level and with the SMEFTsim model of~\cite{SMEFTsim1,SMEFTsim2} for the EFT framework.
+The 5-flavor scheme was used, with the CT18NNLO parton distribution functions \cite{1912.10053} and the default {\sc MadGraph5\_aMC@NLO} LO dynamical scale.
+Also, the acceptance cuts of $p_{T_j} > 20$ GeV and $|\eta_j| < 3.5$ were applied on the transverse momentum and pseudo-rapidity distributions of the light-quark and/or $b$-quark jets in the final state.

 To asses the sensitivity of the $b_P$-odd NP signal of our interest, we use the number of expected single $b$-jet events, which correspond to $\bar\sigma_{1j_b}^{CC}(\epsilon_b,t_j,\Lambda_{\tt eff})$ in Eq.\ref{sigeff}: